lukaszcz/coqhammer/README.md

 * `split: <sind-list>`

   Eagerly apply constructors of the listed "simple" inductive types.
-An inductive type is "simple" if it is non-recursive with one constructor whose application does not introduce new existential metavariables.
-Default: `split: *`.
+An inductive type is "simple" if it is non-recursive with exactly one constructor, and such that the application of the constructor does not introduce new existential metavariables.
+Default: `split: -`.

+  This does not affect inductive types representing logical connectives.
+Use `split: never` to prevent eager applications of constructors of "simple" inductive types representing logical connectives (i.e., conjunction and existential quantification).

 * `limit: <number>`